 “Because I had my tonsils out?” she asked, acting unsure.

 But she knew.
 I’d noticed her strategy of waiting for me to pick up my phone, then immediately starting in with obvious questions to which she knew the answer.
 The more I needed to concentrate, the more effort she made to divert my attention.
 And the more she kept me from working, the more annoying it became.
-In front of me, my iMac displayed the afternoon’s tasks; open Word documents, several tabs on the web browser, iTunes with my playlists for teaching, an unfinished email to Sydney’s teacher.
+In front of me, my iMac displayed the afternoon’s tasks with open Word documents, several tabs on the web browser, iTunes playlists for teaching my group fitness classes, an unfinished email to Sydney’s teacher.
 And my calendar.
 Always my calendar.

 “I know, sweetie.
 I’m sorry.”
 I got up and walked to her, resigned to the conversation for the moment.